egel/blog/content/blog/how_to_install_vim_from_source_files.md

 Summary:    I will show you how to compile and install vim from source files.
             You will see how simple it can be.

+You may wonder why to install vim from source files if there are precompiled, ready to install packages available in your package managers.
+Yeah that is true, but there are also few "however".

+If you compile and install from the source, the program is then the best suited to your system its software and also for the hardware.
+Moreover you can also use the latest versions, especially those not avaiable in the package managers.

+There are also some light and dark side of doing it from the source, but for vim I think is the best possible way to have blazing fast text editor.

 ### Before you start
-We need to check some related libs/languages that vim or vim's plugins may require to work properly.
+We need to check some related libraries and languages that vim or vim's plugins may require to work properly.
+So we check them:

 *   Lua + LuaJIT
 *   Ruby